VincentMc/on-this-day/readme.md

 ### Writing Tests

 Test files are located in the `tests` directory and follow the naming convention `*.test.ts`.
 Ensure new features are covered by appropriate unit tests.

----

-## Contributing

-Contributions are welcome!
-Feel free to submit issues or pull requests to improve the bot.

----

-## License

-This project is licensed under the MIT License.